American Dance and Music, Inc.

 Our Mission Statement

-American Dance & Music, founded in 2006, invigorates and strengthens the fabric of our community with performances, dance instruction, and educational programming and outreach.
-AD&M’s new space, The Dance Hub, founded in November, 2017, is a realization of a critical aspect of our mission to alleviate the pressing need for rehearsal, performance, and instructional space by the Santa Barbara performing arts community.
+American Dance & Music is a not for profit, tax-exempt organization.
+Founded in 2006, AD&M invigorates and strengthens the fabric of our community with culturally diverse performances, dance instruction, and outreach.
+The organization is committed to inclusion and access to dance for Santa Barbara and its surrounding area.
+AD&M’s new space (2017), The Dance Hub, fulfills a critical aspect of our mission to alleviate the pressing need for rehearsal, performance, and instructional space within the Santa Barbara performing arts community.
+In its third year of operation, The Dance Hub has become a home for youth, adult and senior students as well as choreographers and instructors.
+During the COVID-19 pandemic, all AD&M classes have continued virtually.

-AD&M Performance Group advances and celebrates the art of dance, promoting new choreography that draws from classical and contemporary elements, and by utilizing original music and guest choreographers.
+- AD&M Performance Group—A professional group that advances and celebrates the art of dance performance, promoting new choreography that draws from classical and contemporary elements, including original music and works by guest choreographers.
 Noted by local reviewers for a diverse and interesting repertoire, the company has established itself as a vital and respected professional performing ensemble in Santa Barbara.

-Dance: Up Close & Cultural is AD&M’s community outreach program that provides important enrichment, exposure, and access to dance.
-In addition to performances at The Dance Hub, AD&M Performance Group and guest performers visit schools, senior centers, and afterschool programs, bringing dance to where the need is greatest.
+- Dance: Up Close & Cultural is AD&M’s community outreach program that provides important enrichment, exposure, and access to dance.
+In addition to performances at TDH, AD&M Performance Group and guest performers visit schools, senior centers, and afterschool programs, bringing dance to where the need is greatest.

 Our Board of Directors